Sam-Nyalik/php-ecommerce/README.md

 # php-ecommerce
-This is a simple web app built with PHP and MySQL
+This is a simple web application built with PHP and MySQL